Personal profile

 Biography

-I then worked as a Research Associate and Co-principal Investigator of the NIHR Research for Patient Benefit funded project entitled An investigation into aftercare planning for those remitted to prison from secure services’.
-I am currently Principal Investigator for the project entitledAccess assessments for admission to adult low and medium secure services.'
-This project is funded by the NIHR Policy Research Programme
+Following my PhD, I was Co-Principal Investigator on the NIHR RfPB-funded project An investigation into aftercare planning for those remitted to prison from secure services, followed by Principal Investigator for the NIHR Policy Research Programme-funded project Access assessments for admission to adult low and medium secure services.

 Research interests